GabrielGhe/GabrielGhe.github.io/_posts/2015-01-22-reflection.md

 <!-- Overview -->
 <h3>Overview</h3>

-Reflection allows you to get information about your Assembly (.dll, solution) and about classes.
-You could look for all the classes that implement a certain interface or look at all the methods of a class.
+Reflection is the ability to make modifications at runtime by making use of introspection.
+Type Introspection is the ability to inspect the code in the system and see object types.
+C#'s reflectin is beautiful.
+See the example below.
 More info can be found [here](https://msdn.microsoft.com/en-us/library/ms173183.aspx).

 <!-- Example -->
 <h3>Example</h3>